marcus-crane/utf9k/src/content/blog/2020-10-11 Digital Spring Cleaning.md

 ---
-category: "blog"
+category: blog
 date: 2020-10-11T00:00:00+13:00
-description: "As I work through deleting a bunch of accounts, I note down the various issues that make it harder than it should be"
+description: As I work through deleting a bunch of accounts, I note down the various issues that make it harder than it should be
+output: src/content/blog
+publish: true
-slug: "digital-spring-cleaning"
+slug: digital-spring-cleaning
 tags:
-  - "internet"
+  - internet
-  - "cleaning"
+  - cleaning
-  - "data"
+  - data
-title: "Digital Spring Cleaning"
+title: Digital Spring Cleaning
 ---
 It's spring here in New Zealand, and unfortunately I think I've spent more time decluttering digital items instead of physical, but I've still had an interesting time as a result

 ## Why are people so protective of my data?